RobertTalbert/discretecs/MTH225-Winter2025/assignments/AA-HW2-key.md

 So the last two digits of $7^{19700710}$ are $49$.

 It's not easy to check work on this because the numbers are extremely, extremely large.
+(The number $7^{19700710}$ has $16,649,032$ digits.)
 But WolframAlpha has a "hidden" function called `PowerMod` that will do it.
 [Here is the calculation](https://www.wolframalpha.com/input?i=PowerMod%287%2C+19700710%2C+100%29).
 The function `PowerMod` takes three inputs: the base, the exponent, and the modulus and runs this repeated squaring algorithm to make the computation; try it out on your problem to check the answer.